Semrush helps you:

 Keyword Overview – Vegan recipes – Keyword Difficulty

-So ranking for short tail keywords in this way isn’t going to be easy for newbies.
+So ranking for short-tail keywords won’t be easy for newbies.

-But they can be incredibly lucrative later down the line as your authority grows.
+But they can be incredibly lucrative later once your authority grows.

 8. Primary Keywords

-Your primary keyword is the main term you want your page or website to rank for in search results.
+Your primary keyword is the main topic you want a page to rank for.

 For example, in the image below, the “SEO checklist” keyword is strategically placed throughout the content, from the URL slug to the H1 tag.